 The University of Minnesota at Minneapolis offers a few top BSN programs, including pre- and post-licensure BSN programs which have been approved by the state accrediting body.
 As one of the best nursing schools in the country, this university prides itself on offering students the best faculty and staff to see them through not just their degree, but the NCLEX examination needed to become a registered nurse.

 The most popular of the BSN programs at UM, like with most nursing schools, is the BSN-PL program.
 This is the traditional bachelor of nursing degree program that is four years of full-time study.
-This school also requires an internship for graduation, making it one of the only nursing schools to mandate internship experience before the degree is granted.

 University of Pittsburgh